Katong: History

 In 1822, Sir Stamford Raffles designated a plot of land between the tip of Sandy Point (present day Tanjong Rhu) and Deep Water Point (present day Tanjong Katong) as a shipyard.
 In order to expedite the growth of the shipping industry, the Chinese settlers living there were given compensation for moving out.
 By the 1860s, the ship yards were flourishing.

-Many wealthy Chinese, English, Portuguese, Jewish, and Anglo-French settlers bought parcels of land in Katong beside the sea to cultivate plantations, and built business empires from trading in commodities such as cotton, coconut and gambier.
-One of them is the Wee family where Thiam Siew Avenue is named after them, now being The Continuum Condo.
-Many of these plantations can be seen along Grove Road (now Mountbatten Road).
-In fact, one such plantation was the Grove Estate, a coconut plantation owned by Thomas Dunman, Singapore's first commissioner of police.
+In the 1820s, many wealthy Chinese, English, Portuguese, Jewish, and Anglo-French settlers bought parcels of land in Katong beside the sea to cultivate plantations, such as the Confederate Estate, Grove Estate and Perseverance Estate, and built business empires from trading in commodities such as cotton, coconut and gambier.
+One of them is the Wee family where Thiam Siew Avenue is named after them.
+Many of these plantations were found beside Grove Road (now Mountbatten Road).
+Other notable plantation owners included Chew Joo Chiat, Francis James Bernard, Jose d’Almeida, Thomas Dunman and Hoo Ah Kay.

-Katong developed from a weekend seaside retreat into a home for the wealthy, who built immense colonial seaside bungalows away from the hustle and bustle of town life.
+In the 1900s, the city centre was overcrowded and residents started moving to the east.
+Due to the need of more residential lands, the plantations began to break up.
+Catholic churches and schools were built in the area which attracted a significant Eurasian presence and Peranakan families.
+As more people moved into area around Joo Chiat, especially along East Coast Road, there was a big demand for housing, Chew divided his plantation into building lots and sold them to developers to build houses.
+The area developed from a weekend seaside retreat into a home for the wealthy, who built immense colonial seaside bungalows away from the hustle and bustle of town life.
 The wealthy suburb stretched along Meyer Road and Mountbatten Road from Katong Park to Tanjong Katong.
 By 1928 Katong had grown to the extent that the Inspector-General of the Singapore Police Force H. Fairburn remarked: "The development of the area from Katong to Joo Chiat, which has been so rapid in the past two years, promises to continue, and from every point of view one sees the necessity of providing for a sub-divisional station in the suburb.
 The suburb at present possess no police station."